-- 211. For charitable companies who are required, or opt, to be audited under the Companies Act 2006, the auditor's report must be signed by the Senior Statutory Auditor in his or her own name for and on behalf of the firm. - 212.
-For charitable companies audited under the relevant Charities Acts, or for non-corporate charities, the auditor's report is signed in the name of the firm only. - 213.
+- 213. For charitable companies who are required, or opt, to be audited under the Companies Act 2006, the auditor's report is signed by the Senior Statutory Auditor in his or her own name for and on behalf of the firm. - 214.
+For charitable companies audited under the relevant Charities Acts, or for non-corporate charities, the auditor's report is signed in the name of the firm only. - 215.
 The relevant Charities Acts require that the auditor state in the auditor's report that the firm is eligible to act as an auditor in terms of Section 1212 of the Companies Act 2006, even where the charity is not audited under the Companies Act 2006.
+This statement is not required where a charitable company is audited solely in accordance with the Companies Act 2006.